Ultra-Thin Silicon Wafers Wring More from Power Electronics

 According to Infineon, it will use the new ultra-thin power technology to boost its OptiMOS trench power MOSFETs.

 In trench power MOSFETs, the current travels vertically from the drain of the power transistor on the front side of the silicon wafer to the source on the other side.
-If the current is forced to travel long distances through the channel, it requires more power, produces heat, and reduces bandwidth due to all of the resistance it runs into the silicon.
+If the current is forced to travel long distances through the channel, it requires more power, produces heat, and reduces bandwidth due to the resistance it encounters in the silicon.
 The length of the current path comes down to the thickness of the silicon substrate, said Richard Kuncic, head of the power systems business at Infineon.

 >> Check out this TechXchange for similar articles and videos